oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC07 - Deleting a Person

-**Preconditions:** User has the SOCareers App open and has added at least one person to their list of people.
+**Preconditions:** User has the SOCareers open and has at least one person in the list of people.
 **Guarantees:** The specified person is deleted from the list of people.

 **MSS:**
 1. User requests to delete a person.
-2. SOCareers deletes the specified person from the list of people and displays confirmation in the UI.
+2. SOCareers deletes the specified person from the list of people and confirms to the user that the operation was completed successfully.

     Use case ends.